ZeroSharp/zerosharp.github.com/source/_posts/2013-10-22-three-ways-to-store-a-list-of-currency-codes-in-xaf.markdown

 ## Option 3 - Create a custom property editor ##

-With the help of [the documentation](http://documentation.devexpress.com/xaf/CustomDocument3097.aspx) an old Support Center issues, I was able to quite quickly put together a custom editor which gives the end user a nice interface while keeping it simple.
+With the help of [the documentation](http://documentation.devexpress.com/xaf/CustomDocument3097.aspx) and old Support Center issues, I was able to quite quickly put together a custom editor which gives the end user a nice interface while keeping it simple.
 The bulk of the logic is in the `SerializedListPropertyEditor` base class (see the end of the article for the link to the code), but the principle is as follows:

 Create a new subclass: